Office of Postsecondary Education, Department of Education.

 Type of Award: Discretionary grants.

-Maximum Award: We will reject any application that proposes a budget exceeding $95,000 from a single Start Printed Page 33539applicant for a 12-month budget period, or a budget exceeding $200,000 from an applicant that is a consortium or partnership for a 12-month budget period.
-The Assistant Secretary for Postsecondary Education may change the maximum amount through a notice published in the Federal Register.
+Maximum Award: We will reject any application from a single applicant that proposes a budget exceeding $95,000 for a single budget period of 12 months, or from an applicant that is a consortium or partnership that proposes a budget exceeding $150,000 for a single budget period of 12 months.

 III.
 Eligibility Information